vgmstream/vgmstream/doc/BUILD.md

 On Linux you usually need dev packages of each (for example `libao-dev` for vgmstream123, `audacious-dev` for Audacious, and so on) and they should be picked by CMake/autotool scripts.

 ## Compiling modules

 ### CLI (test.exe/vgmstream-cli) / Winamp plugin (in_vgmstream) / XMPlay plugin (xmp-vgmstream)

+**With GCC/Clang**: there are various ways to build it, each with some differences; you probably want CMake described below.

-**With GCC**: use the *./Makefile* in the root folder, see inside for options.
+Simplest way is using the *./Makefile* in the root folder, see inside for options.
 For compilation flags check the *Makefile* in each folder.
 You may need to manually rebuild if you change a *.h* file (use *make clean*).
+On Windows this will build with external libs enabled, but Linux can't ATM.

-In Linux, Makefiles can be used to cross-compile with the MingW headers, but may not be updated to generate native code at the moment.
-It should be fixable with some effort.
+Also, on Linux you can't build *in_vgmstream* and *xmp-vgmstream* (given they are Windows DLLs...).
+Makefiles have been used in the past to cross-compile from Linux with MingW headers though, but can't generate native Win code at the moment (should be fixable with some effort).

 *Autotools* should build and install it as `vgmstream-cli`, this is explained in detail in the Audacious section.
-It also build with (some) extra codecs.
+It enables (some) extra codecs.
 Some Linux distributions like Arch Linux include pre-patched vgmstream with most libraries, you may want that instead: https://aur.archlinux.org/packages/vgmstream-kode54-git/

+If you use Mac (or Linux), there is a *Homebrew* script that may automate the process (uses CMake): https://formulae.brew.sh/formula/vgmstream

 You may try CMake instead as it may be simpler and handle libs better.
 Some older distros may not work though (CMake version needs to recognize FILTER command).
-You may need to install resulting artifacts manually (check ./cli dir).
+You may also need to install resulting artifacts manually (check ./cli dir).
+Check the *CMAKE.md* doc for some extra info too.
 ```
 sudo apt-get update
 sudo apt-get install -y libmpg123-dev libvorbis-dev libspeex-dev